TheAgilityCollective/DNA/_docs/why-this-works.md

 next_section: happiness-index.html
 ---

-Why this model works (for us)
+Why this model works
 =============================

-After years of experimenting, Crisp has evolved a model that works really well!
-It is not ironic, that many people working in the business agility and Agile space, are attracted to this form of business model.
-It fits perfectly the collective ethos.
+After years of experimenting, many organisations like Crisp have evolved a model that works really well for them!
+This works for us because we can learn and build on the experience of others, to quickly build a our business which has focus on important things, like our clients needs ...insteat of our own.
+Building a business, or rather the operational model required for growth, is a huge overhead, and failure to get it right (including the time spent on it ..and squabbling with stakeholders, instead o focusing on customers) is probably the reason why many bussinesses fail quickly.

-But why?
-Why is this working for Crisp?
+BWhy does this work for others?
 Here is their guess, illustrated using a [cause-effect diagram](http://blog.crisp.se/2009/09/29/henrikkniberg/1254176460000):

 ![WhyItWorks](../assets/WhyItWorks.png "WhyItWorks")